Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-For most of us, not knowing what’s happening with our body can be frightening—and when it’s your loved one or your kiddo, it can be terrifying.
-It’s our first instinct to go to the ER to get answers.
-However, if your issue is not life-threatening, going to the ER will cost more money and time than using other available resources, such as visiting an outpatient clinic, urgent care facility or even making an appointment to see your doctor.
-And if you visit a freestanding ER , be aware (or beware when you see the bill,) that it may not be included in your plan’s network.
+For most of us, not knowing what’s happening with our body can be frightening.
+When it’s a loved one or your kiddo, it can be terrifying.
+Often, our first instinct is to go to the ER for answers.
+But if your issue isn’t life-threatening, going to the ER will cost more money and take more time than visiting an outpatient clinic, urgent care facility or making an appointment to see your doctor.

-What gives?
 Emergency rooms prioritize patients.
 The most serious and severe are taken first.
-If you could be experiencing a life-threatening situation, you go to the front of the line and there is no waiting.
-And if you are that person who has a broken toe from dropping a hammer on your foot, you will wait until everyone else with a more severe injury is seen.
-If you have a stuffy nose or poison ivy rash, and it’s a Friday night, well, let’s just say you could be waiting a bit.
+Individuals experiencing a potential life-threatening situation go to the front of the line and there is no waiting.
+If you have a broken toe from dropping a hammer on your foot, you will wait until everyone else with a more severe injury is seen.
+If you have a stuffy nose or poison ivy rash, and it’s a Friday night, you could be waiting a long time.

-Sinus infections/RhinitisThat seriously stuffed up nose can make you feel like you’re in a nightmare, but the real scare will come when you get the bill.
+Sinus infections/RhinitisA seriously stuffed-up nose can make you feel like you’re in a nightmare, but the real scare will come when you get the bill from the ER.
 When you have a sinus infection, going to a primary care doctor, retail health clinic or urgent care clinic may be your best bet.
 Follow your nose.
-If your symptoms progressed, or your dealing with a child, this issue may become serious.
+If your symptoms progressed, or you are dealing with a child, this issue may become serious.

-ConstipationWhen you’re up to your eyeballs in it but can’t let it go, where do you go?
+ConstipationWhen you can’t go, where do you go?
 Believe it or not, lots of people with constipation go to the emergency room.
 There are things your doctor can do to help you “out” – so start there.
-Much like sinus infection, there are levels of severity.
-If you are experiencing signs of bowel obstruction, your doctor will know where to send you.
+If you’re experiencing signs of bowel obstruction, your doctor will know where to send you.

-Other symptoms Worried that you may have caught something from the guy on the bus?
-Or from that gal in the cubicle next to you?
-If it’s a serious condition that you think puts you in danger (of becoming a member of the zombie society), a trip to the ER may be needed.
-But for things like a head cold or chest congestion, see a doctor or visit a medical clinic first and soon.
+Other symptoms Worried that you may have caught something from a guy on the bus?
+Or from the woman in the cubicle next to you?
+If it’s a serious condition that you think may put you in danger, a trip to the ER may be the right choice.
+If it’s something like a head cold or chest congestion, see a doctor or visit a medical clinic first.